 By KBB.com Editors

-Our time with the 2013 Kia Rio was limited to the 5-door variant, which shares the same features and mechanical details with its 4-door sibling.
+Our time with the 2014 Kia Rio was limited to the 5-door variant, which shares the same features and mechanical details with its 4-door sibling.
 Kia's design engineers wedged the Rio's edges, sloped its shoulder lines and sculpted a look using design elements from its Optima and Sportage brethren.
-For 2013, the Rio incorporates Kia's signature grille flanked by slanted headlights and a large air dam.
-The base Rio sits on 15-inch steel wheel or alloys, but stepping to the up-level SX brings more stylish 17-inch alloys.
+The 2014 Rio incorporates Kia's signature grille flanked by slanted headlights and a large air dam.
+The base Rio sits on 15-inch steel wheels or alloys, but stepping to the up-level SX brings more stylish 17-inch alloys.
 All things said, it looks like the product of some serious Optima and Sportage canoodling.

-Options for the 2013 Kia Rio come in the forms of packages.
+Options for the 2014 Kia Rio come in the forms of packages.
 For example, notable features in the SX Premium Package include push-button start with Smart Key, a navigation system, leather seating surfaces, heated front seats and a moonroof.
-The EX Convenience Package adds 15-inch alloy wheels, power folding side mirrors, fog lights, rearview camera and the UVO infotainment system.
-The ECO package includes the ISG (Idle Stop and Go) technology and Active ECO system for optimal fuel-efficient driving.
+The EX Convenience Package adds 15-inch alloy wheels, power-folding side mirrors, fog lights, rearview camera and the UVO infotainment system.
+The ECO package includes the ISG (Idle Stop and Go) technology and Active ECO system for optimal fuel-efficient driving

-Regardless of trim, motivation for the 2013 Kia Rio comes from a 138-horsepower, 1.6-liter direct-injected 4-cylinder engine mated to either a 6-speed manual or 6-speed automatic transmission.
-Bolstering fuel savings on Rio models with an automatic transmission is the optional Eco package that includes ISG technology.
+Regardless of trim, motivation for the 2014 Kia Rio comes from a 138-horsepower, 1.6-liter direct-injected 4-cylinder engine mated to either a 6-speed manual or 6-speed automatic transmission.
+The Rio's gas mileage numbers of 27 mpg in the city and 37 mpg on the highway are the same regardless of transmission choice.
+Helping with the fuel savings is the Rio's ISG technology.
 The acronym stands for "Idle Stop and Go," which is a fuel-saving system that turns off the engine when the car is stopped and seamlessly turns it on again when the brake pedal is released.
-This eco-smart mechanism is good for approximately one more mpg across the board, according to Kia.
+This eco-smart mechanism is good for approximately one more mpg in the city loop.

 138 horsepower @ 6,300 rpm